dwreeves/dbt_linreg/README.md

 So when should you use `fwl`?
 The main use case is in OLTP systems (e.g. Postgres) for unregularized coefficient estimation.
 Long story short, the `chol` method relies on subquery optimization to be more performant than `fwl`; however, OLTP systems do not benefit at all from subquery optimization.
 This means that `fwl` is slightly more performant in this context.

-# Notes

-- ⚠️ **If your coefficients are null, it does not mean dbt_linreg is broken, it most likely means your feature columns are perfectly multicollinear.** If you are 100% sure that is not the issue, please file a bug report with a minimally reproducible example.

-- Regularization is implemented using nearly the same approach as Statsmodels; the only difference is that the constant term can never be regularized.
-This means:
-  - A scalar input (e.g. `alpha=0.01`) will apply an alpha of `0.01` to all features.
-  - An array input (e.g. `alpha=[0.01, 0.02, 0.03, 0.04, 0.05]`) will apply an alpha of `0.01` to the first column, `0.02` to the second column, etc.
-  - `alpha` is equivalent to what TEoSL refers to as "lambda," times the sample size N. That is to say: `α ≡ λ * N`.
-  - (Of course, you can regularize the constant term by DIYing your own constant term and doing `add_constant=false`.)

-- Regularization as currently implemented for the `chol` method tends to be very slow in OLTP systems (e.g. Postgres), but is very performant in OLAP systems (e.g. Snowflake, DuckDB, BigQuery, Redshift).
-As dbt is more commonly used in OLAP contexts, the code base is optimized for the OLAP use case.
-  - That said, it may be possible to make regularization in OLTP more performant (e.g. with augmentation of the design matrix), so PRs are welcome.

-- Regression coefficients in Postgres are always `numeric` types.

 ## Setting method options globally

 Method options can be set globally via `vars`, e.g. in your `dbt_project.yml`.
 Each `method` gets its own config, e.g. `dbt_linreg: chol: ...`.
 Here is an example: